MicrosoftDocs/well-architected/well-architected/cost-optimization/optimize-component-costs.md

 - *Find the root cause before changing solutions*: Before you fix a problem, make sure you know what's actually causing it.
 For example, if your website is slow, don't immediately switch to a new system.
 First, figure out why it's slow.
 You might find out that the real issue is something else, like bad database queries.
 Fix the real problem to save time and money.

 - *Apply metadata*: Apply metadata to organize and track resources.
 You can use metadata to categorize and group resources, making it easier to track, delete, and avoid orphaned resources.
-Create a consistent metadata strategy that's applied across resources.
+Create a consistent metadata strategy across resources.
 Consider adding owners, the anticipated resource duration (for example, `sunset-30d`), or other tags.

 - *Document nonstandard changes*: Document any changes made to your infrastructure or configurations performed outside the normal control process of your workload to cut unexpected costs.
 For example, you might increase a resource’s scaling (up or out) capacities to meet a short-term demand or triage an issue but forget to scale it back down.
 Make a list of nonstandard changes and use it as a reminder to revert the changes when they're no longer necessary.